 First of all, let us admit it: Hungarians love eating.
-As a matter of fact the Hungarian cuisine is way more than goulash and paprika, nevertheless it has preserved its traditions, as well.
-Today, it offers a vivid fusion of authenticity and modernity.
+As a matter of fact the Hungarian cuisine is way more than goulash and paprika; nevertheless tradition plays an important role in Hungarian cooking.
+Today, it offers a vivid fusion of authentic and modern dishes.

 Hungary, situated in the heart of Europe, has a wealth of culture and history.
 Besides unique ingredients – such as Mangalica pork, goose or duck liver - exciting creations attract foodies and connoisseurs from all over the world.

 Here is a list with some of our authentic Hungarian meals one should not miss when visiting our country:

 - starters: foie gras, sausages (hurka, kolbász), pancake Hortobágyi style (palacsinta), cold ones include paprika cheese spread (körözött) with a crescent roll (kifli) or soft scone (pogácsa)